|

 fmax(3) Library Functions Manual fmax(3)

-fmax, fmaxf, fmaxl - determine maximum of two floating-point numbers
+fmax, fmaxf, fmaxl - determine maximum of two floating-point

 Math library (libm, -lm)